On this page you’ll find answers to frequently asked questions from the school community around:

 Can we group different years together in one class?

 Our curriculum is written and approved for children in the same learning stages as they are taught the standard curriculum.
 Early stage one is kindergarten only; stage one is years 1 and 2; stage two 2 is years 3 and 4, and stage three is years 5 and 6.Classes may be composed of children from the same stage but in different years – for example a stage 3 class may include both year 5 and 6 students.
-Unfortunately if the minimum class size cannot be met within a single stage, the class cannot be formed.

 Are ethics classes available for remote students or students in small schools?

 Primary Ethics is keen to offer online ethics classes for remote students or for students in smaller schools where numbers are too low to form a class across an educational stage.
-This possibility will be funding dependant and we are keen to talk to organisations or potential sponsors who could assist us in making this a reality.
+This possibility will be funding dependent and we are keen to talk to organisations or potential sponsors who could assist us in making this a reality.